Odd News Roundup: Three arrested in Sicily for anti-vax COVID-19 jab scam; Lick it up: Japan professor creates 'tele-taste' TV screen | Entertainment

 Lick it up: Japan professor creates 'tele-taste' TV screen

-A Japanese professor has developed a prototype lickable TV screen that can imitate food flavors, another step towards creating a multi-sensory viewing experience.
-The device, called Taste the TV (TTTV), uses a carousel of 10 flavor canisters that spray in combination to create the taste of a particular food.
-The flavor sample then rolls on hygienic film over a flat TV screen for the viewer to try.
+A Japanese professor has developed a prototype lickable TV screen that can imitate food flavours, another step towards creating a multi-sensory viewing experience.
+The device, called Taste the TV (TTTV), uses a carousel of 10 flavour canisters that spray in combination to create the taste of a particular food.
+The flavour sample then rolls on hygienic film over a flat TV screen for the viewer to try.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)